ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 It's a Class in the android which acts as the bridge between your app and the content provider.
 Android doesn't allow an app to access some other app's database for security reason.

 Content provider manages data and content Resolver is an interface your app communicate with the provider.
-Without that cannot query contacts, media from another app
+Without that content provider can't query contacts, media from another app

 Example : Share contacts, photos from contacts app and Gallery app to WhatsApp.